vlad-shulman/ecw-trainer/workflows/merge-awv-template/workflow-merge-template.md

 ### Success state (how Claude validates the click worked)
 The right chart panel content changes from showing Overview content (Global Alerts, Well Visits, Problem List, etc.) to showing:
 - A heading **"My Favorite Templates"** with a filter icon and search box
-- A list of templates including **"\*Cano Annual Wellness Visit MCR"** somewhere in the list (position may vary by provider)
+- A list of templates including **"\*Cano Annual Wellness Visit MCR"** somewhere in the list
-- Possibly a yellow warning banner at the top of the panel about manually checking copied/merged template data
+- Possibly a yellow warning banner at the top of the panel

 ---